tcampbell01/Team-Profile-Generator/README.md

 ## Usage

-To generate the "RenderedHTML.html" file you will need to run "node.index.js" in the terminal.
+To generate the "RenderedHTML.html" file you will need to run "node index.js" in the terminal.
 Answer the questions and RenderedHTML will be generated for you.

 ## Tests